rbind/daijiang/content/en/2017-04-05-writing-academic-papers-with-rmarkdown.md

 See more examples in the [github file](https://github.com/daijiang/workflow_demo/blob/master/Doc/ms.Rmd).

+For complex figure or table captions, we can use [text references](https://bookdown.org/yihui/bookdown/markdown-extensions-by-bookdown.html#text-references).
+But make sure that _no space at the end of the text_!
+Otherwise, the captions won't be repaced by the text references in Word document.

 These pretty much cover most of the common features of scientific writing: citations, cross-references, tables, figures.
 You can checkout [`bookdown`](https://bookdown.org/yihui/bookdown/) website for details.
 Even though `bookdown` is made for writing books, it is actually very good for writing papers too!